[Updated: February 21, 2025]

 $ Y = \left\{0,1,2 \right\}$

-One-vs-one approach trains a model for each pair of classes and determines the correct class by a majority vote.
+The one-vs-one approach trains a model for each pair of classes and determines the correct class by a majority vote.
 For example, the Iris Data Set has three classes.
 That means all the combinations of a pair of the three classes.
 That means $ \{\{setosa, versicolour\}, \{setosa, virginica\}, \{versicolour, virginica\}\}$

 import urllib.request